 Interns interested in the duties involved in administration of counseling center/clinical operations/training may opt to pursue an opportunity to work with the respective directors.
 This area of special emphasis may include discussion of administrative issues and functions with the respective director, committee work, working on ongoing projects and/or developing and completing a new administrative project.

-Interns interested in working with the LGBTQIA+ community at WVU may opt to pursue this area of special emphasis that focuses on both outreach and clinical activities.
-Interns may serve on the LGBTQ+ Commission, help coordinate and co-facilitate Safe Zone trainings across campus, support LGBTQIA+ student groups, partner with the LGBTQ+ center, co-lead an LGBTQIA+ support group, and develop competency working with LGBTQIA+ clients in individual or group therapy.
+Interns interested in working with the LGBTQIA2S+ community at WVU may opt to pursue this area of special emphasis that focuses on both outreach and clinical activities.
+Interns may serve on the LGBTQ+ Commission, support LGBTQIA2S+ student groups, partner with the LGBTQ+ center, co-lead an LGBTQIA2S+ support group, and develop competency working with LGBTQIA2S+ clients in individual or group therapy.

 Outreach